 Does that mean that those surveyed millennials with priorities of fame and wealth will have an even harder time with energetic boundaries and relationships than older generations, especially with virtual "friendships" playing an increasingly more prominent role in their lives?

-I work primarily with highly sensitive millennials, and believe that their psychological and spiritual landscapes are much more complex and context-driven than most people give them credit for.
+I work primarily with highly sensitive and gifted millennials, and believe that their psychological and spiritual landscapes are much more complex and context-driven than most people give them credit for.

 The other extreme